|

 Most good mini-tools include spoke wrenches, but I like to carry a quality

-their spoke wrenches into other tools making it more difficult to true
+integrate their spoke wrenches into other tools making it more difficult

 the body of the tool gets in the way.
 Sometimes the spoke wrenches on